The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 -V The process of displaying transaction attributes

-Experiment: (log in as "root", test)
+Experiment: (Logged in as "root", for testing)

-# echo '123' > myfile ←Create a file "myfile"
+# echo '123' > myfile ←Create file "myfile"

-# rm -f myfile ←Delete and see
+# rm -f myfile ←Try to delete

-# echo '456' > myfile ← overwrite to see
+# echo '456' > myfile ←Try to overwrite

-bash: myfile: Operation not permitted ←denied
+bash: myfile: Operation not permitted ←Permission denied

-# echo '456' >> myfile ← accumulate to see
+# echo '456' >> myfile ←Try to append

 cat myfile ← verify